-New Brexit rules require electronic processing
+New e-commerce regulations require electronic processing

 - Customs data must now be transmitted electronically in advance.